 Don't interrupt me.

-That I was gonna escort in that they wouldn't let me escort in.
+That I was going to escort in, but they wouldn't let me escort in.

-No, but the people that work on my crew, the 90,000 people that the entertainment industry actually employs do.
+No, but the people that work on my group, the 90,000 people that the entertainment industry actually employs, do.

 So thank you.